 Many people have only a vague idea of what speech pathology (also commonly referred to as speech therapy) encompasses – some assume it is just for children who can’t pronounce their ‘R’s or those with an obvious speech impediment.
 And while NDIS speech pathology can certainly assist those who have these kinds of concerns, speech pathology often encompasses a much broader range of disorders and can be beneficial for people of any age.
 Those accessing speech pathology with NDIS funding will find support and assistance for a wide range of communicative difficulties.

-At Therapy Inclusive, our Speech Pathologists are able to support people accessing the NDIS who have difficulties in the areas of speaking, listening, understanding language, reading, writing, social skills and stuttering.
-Our experienced speech therapists are also able to support people who experience difficulties with eating and swallowing safely.
+Therapy Inc is an NDIS Registered Provider and our Speech Pathologists are able to support people accessing the NDIS who have difficulties in the areas of speaking, listening, understanding language, reading, writing, social skills and stuttering.
+Our experienced Speech Therapists are also able to support people who experience difficulties with eating and swallowing safely.
 In addition to ongoing support, our Speech Pathologists can conduct initial assessments and develop personalised strategies to assist with achieving both short and long-term goals.

-An appointment with a Speech Pathologist is often recommended for:
+An appointment with a Speech Therapist is often recommended for:

 - Young children who are slow to start speaking.

 - Those who have been diagnosed with cerebral palsy, autism spectrum disorder or an intellectual disability that is affecting their communication.